nomadyus/dotfiles/README.md

 ```

 ## Installation
-In order to use `dotfiles` CLI you must first get the source and from its GitHub [repo](https://github.com/yusuf-kami/dotfiles) with the following commands:
+In order to use `dotfiles` CLI you must first get the source from its GitHub [repo](https://github.com/yusuf-kami/dotfiles) with the following commands:
 ```
  git clone https://github.com/yusuf-kami/dotfiles.git dotfiles cd dotfiles